Sarveshmrao/smr-status/content/issues/2020-10-24-new-tickets-are-not-being-created.md

 \
 *Monitoring* - A fix has been implemented and is being monitored.

 *Resolved* - The issue has been fixed and the bot is back up.
+Sorry for any inconvenience caused.